Skip to content

 Differences Between the Consumer Rights Act 2015 and the Sales of Goods Act 1979

-• The Sales of Goods Act 1979 applies only to business-to-business (B2B) transactions for goods.
+• The Sale of Goods Act 1979 mainly applies to business-to-business (B2B) transactions and only covers goods.

-• The Consumer Rights Act replaces the 1979 Act for consumer transactions but not for B2B dealings.
+• The Consumer Rights Act largely replaced the earlier Act for consumer transactions but not for B2B dealings.

 Tips for Businesses